Read this important information before applying for an NDIS endorsement

 The National Disability Insurance Scheme Worker Screening Check process has started.
 This new screening process affects anyone applying for a Registration to Work with Vulnerable People as well as employers and determines whether applicants present an unacceptable risk of harm to people with disability.

-The National Disability Insurance Scheme (NDIS) is an Australian Government Scheme which funds costs associated with disability.
-Funding is allocated to an individual with a disability (or their guardian) so they can choose the provider to supply the disability and supports they require.
+The National Disability Insurance Scheme (NDIS) is an Australian Government Scheme that funds costs associated with disability.
+An individual with a disability (or their guardian) receives funding so they can choose a provider to supply the services and supports they require.

 What happens after I apply?

-What are the NDIS exclusion and presumed exclusion offences?
+Are there times when I cannot apply, and what are exclusion and presumed exclusion offences?

 What happens after I'm registered?

 All categories of workers who are registered with RWVP are subject to ‘ongoing monitoring’.
 This means the Registrar can re-assess your registration if they believe new information about you is relevant to your suitability to have a registration.

 In Tasmania, the Registrar receives daily reports from Tasmania Police as well as Child Safety Services.
 Other individuals and agencies are obliged to report to the Registrar if they become aware of allegations or behaviours indicating a worker may be unsuitable to work in the capacity for which they applied.